By the time you finish this seven-minute article you’ll know exactly how to turn your Gmail into the most efficient team inbox.

 The Benefits of Turning Gmail into a Team Inbox

-A team inbox will allow you to manage group emails like sales@, support@, and info@ directly from your Gmail inbox.
+A team inbox will allow you to manage group emails like [email protected], [email protected], and [email protected] directly from your Gmail inbox.
 This used to require help desk software that was, on a separate platform, expensive, and difficult to manage.
 Too much of a hassle for the average small and mid-sized business.

 The benefit in using Gmail or G suite to manage group emails is that your team is already there – they know and work well in Gmail.
 No need to learn another platform.
 To add another communication tool into your team’s workflow would be counter productive.